 See event listings and more articles in this edition of Agri-News: May 30, 2022 issue

-“The May 1, 2022 USDA release of cattle and calves on feed for U.S. feedlots with capacity of 1,000 or more head reported 12 million head,” says Ann Boyda, provincial livestock market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+“The May 1, 2022 USDA release of cattle and calves on feed for U.S. feedlots with capacity of 1,000 or more head reported 12 million head,” says Ann Boyda, provincial livestock market analyst with the Alberta government.
 “This inventory was the highest May 1 inventory since 1996, representing a 2% increase over May 1, 2021.
 The report suggests that the drought in the U.S. is affecting the flow of cattle from grass to feedlots.”

 Canfax has similarly reported high cattle on feed inventories with placements above year ago levels in March and April.